 Professor of International Relations and Security Studies

-I am Professor of International Relations and Security Studies in the School of Management and Governance at Murdoch University.
+I am Professor of International Relations and Security Studies in the School of Business and Governance at Murdoch University.
 The bulk of my work has been undertaken with three types of audience in mind: fellow academics, public policy makers, and members of the public.

 - Along the way, I have collected a few trophies.
 My biggest reward came in December 2011, when Kenya’s President Mwai Kibaki awarded me the medal of Elder of the Order of the Burning Spear (EBS) for my “distinguished service rendered to the nation”.
 It is one of Kenya’s highest civilian honours.
 A decade earlier, I had been elected a Fellow of the World Academy of Arts and Science in September 2001.
 That same year, I was appointed the Distinguished Lecturer for the United Nations University Institute for Natural Resources in Africa.
 My latest trophy came in August 2012 when the Celebration of African Australians Inc named me one of the top 100 most influential African Australians.